 Here is an example of fresh unhatched BSF eggs and hatched ones.
 You can see a difference in color and texture:

 What we're seeing in the pic above are the shells of the eggs.
 The larvae have already crawled out of them.
 These shells are more fluffy, lighter & a bit more dry.

-After checking if the eggs have hatched or not, we can begin to look at some reasons why some eggs are still not cracking out.
+After checking to make sure if the eggs have hatched or not, we can begin to look at some reasons why some eggs are still not cracking out.
 Let's see the reasons right below:

 Reason #1: Shipping Factors